The Akan traditional wedding attire

-The Akan wedding outfit is very popular in West Africa, especially in Ghana and Côte d’Ivoire.
-The reason is simple, it’s a majestic outfit, by choosing it the couple imitate the royal court’s festivities.
+The Akan traditional wedding outfit holds great significance in West Africa, particularly in Ghana and Côte d’Ivoire.
+Couples choose this majestic attire to emulate the grandeur of the royal court’s festivities.

 Akan traditional wedding hairstyle

 Akan traditional wedding hairstyles are an art form in themselves.
 Typically, the hair is adorned with intricate jewelry pieces, adding a touch of regal elegance.

 To achieve this hairstyle, a skilled hairstylist will create cornrows on the sides and a large braid at the crown of the head.
 A synthetic hairpiece is then expertly twisted and secured behind the braid.
 The remaining natural hair is styled into an afro at the back, creating a stunning fusion of traditional and contemporary elements.

 Akan traditional wedding makeup

 As part of the Akan wedding tradition, kaolin (white clay) is often applied in a circular pattern on the shoulders, arms, and belly, enhancing the bride’s natural beauty.

 While the Akan traditional wedding outfit is undeniably beautiful and majestic, the weight of the jewelry can be burdensome, and the thickness of the Kita cloth can make it quite warm to wear.